lukakerr/ion/README.md

 Ion was developed with the aim of bringing native MacOS elements and components, such as buttons, sidebars, search inputs, tables, icons, and toolbars, to HTML and CSS.

-Ion is designed to be used specifically within an [Electron](https://github.com/electron/electron) application, but can be used just fine in a normal HTML page.
+Ion is designed to be used specifically within an [Electron](https://github.com/electron/electron) application.

 ### Getting Started